deathbymigas/auto-annotated-portfolio/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: Onramp Funds
 description: >-
-  I helped Onramp Funds, an Austin-based early-stage lending startup, increase onboarding conversions and reduce user churn on the way to over $45M in funding.
+  Learn how I helped Onramp Funds, an Austin-based early-stage lending startup, increase onboarding conversions and reduce user churn on the way to over $45M in funding.
 ---
 #### Onramp Funds is a startup providing cash advance loans to SMB ecommerce sellers.